ST. DONATUS, Iowa — Bring a good pair of shoes if you plan to walk the Way of the Cross at St. Donatus.

-Editor’s note: The following was written by Todd Hubbs, University of Illinois ag economist, for the university’s Farmdoc Daily website.
+Editor’s note: The following was written by Jennifer Ifft, Cornell University economist, and Todd Kuethe, University of Illinois economist, for the University of Illinois Farmdoc Daily website.

 March wildfires that scorched more than 1.3 million acres in Kansas, Oklahoma, Colorado and Texas ignited action in Missouri to help farmers and ranchers whose operations had been devastated.

 In a move that caught many in the agricultural community off guard this week, Republicans in the Iowa legislature proposed eliminating the Leopold Center for Sustainable Agriculture at Iowa St…